Voya100/VoyaCode/app/projects/chess/README.md

 The computer AI does its actions by prioritising its moves.

-AI priorisation:
+## AI priorisation
 1. Kill the enemy king, if possible
 2. Protect the king, if king is in danger
-2.1.
-Move the king out of the way, if 2 or more enemy pieces are targetting 2.2.
-Kill the threat, if it's safe
+   1. Move the king out of the way, if 2 or more enemy pieces are targetting
+   2. Kill the threat, if it's safe
-2.3.
-Move king to safety
+   3. Move king to safety
-2.4.
-Block the enemy (move another piece in harm's way) or kill the enemy (even if risky).
+   4. Block the enemy (move another piece in harm's way) or kill the enemy (even if risky).
 Choice depends on lowest risk.
 3. Approach enemy king (move to a safe tile, from which enemy king could be hit the next turn)
 4. Do the least risky move, which has negative risk (kill enemy, move to safer tile, etc.)
 5. Approach enemy king from further away (move to a safe tile from which a piece can go to tile fit for priorisation 3)